python/cpython/Doc/library/cookie.rst

    * ``version``
    * ``httponly``

-   The attribute :attr:`httponly` specifies that the cookie is only transfered in HTTP requests, and is not accessible through JavaScript.
+   The attribute :attr:`httponly` specifies that the cookie is only transferred in HTTP requests, and is not accessible through JavaScript.
 This is intended to mitigate some forms of cross-site scripting.